DevilDog2001/ticket-lifecycle/README.md

 - Resolution

 <h2>Lifecycle Stages</h2>
-<p>This is the installation portion of the osTicket Lab.
+<p>This is the Ticket Lifecycle portion of the osTicket Lab.
 If you missed the previous steps here is the <a href="https://github.com/DevilDog2001/osTicket-configurations/blob/main/README.md">Link.</a></p>
 <p>
 <img src="https://i.imgur.com/OLvSCQq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>